-Program Progress/Effectiveness Appropriateness for the 2023-2031 Housing Element Timing: Within six months of Housing Element adoption reasonable accommodation infor- Responsibility: Planning Commission and City Council mation readily available.
-Financing: General Fund Program H.E.1.2.2: In order to help meet the needs of extremely low-income persons and households, the City will prioritize funding and/or offer financial incentives or regulatory concessions to encourage the development of single-room occupancy units and/or other units affordable to the extremely low-income, such as supportive and multi-family units.
+Program Progress/Effectiveness Appropriateness for the 2023- 2031 Housing Element Timing: Within six months of Housing Element adoption Responsibility: Planning Commission and City Council Financing: General Fund reasonable accommodation information readily available.
+Program H.E.1.2.2: In order to help meet the needs of extremely low-income persons and households, the City will prioritize funding and/or offer financial incentives or regulatory concessions to encourage the development of single-room occupancy units and/or other units affordable to the extremely low-income, such as supportive and multi-family units.
 Timing: January 2016, apply for grant funding two times during the planning period Responsibility: Planning Commission and City Council Financing: Grant Funding and General Fund Progress: The City received SB2 grant funding to update the Zoning Ordinance.
 Effectiveness: While this program did not result in the construction of new affordable housing units, this was due more to the lack of any housing development over the past eight year period.
 The City will continue to encourage the development of affordable housing through this program.
 Modify and continue: Program HE.2.3.1(1) commits the City to providing density bonuses consistent with State law.
 The program language for prioritizing funding (when available) and/or regulatory incentives has been continued as part of Program 5.1.1.
 Program HE.1.2.3: The City will work with housing providers to ensure that special housing needs are addressed for extremely low-income households, seniors, large families, female-headed households with children, persons with disabilities and developmental disabilities, and homeless individuals and families.
 The City will seek to meet these special housing needs through a combination of regulatory incentives, zoning standards, new housing construction programs, and supportive services programs.
 The City will promote market-rate and affordable housing sites, housing programs, and financial assistance available from the city, county, state, and federal governments.
 In addition, the City will seek funding under state and federal programs designated specifically for special needs groups such as seniors, persons with disabilities, and persons at risk for homelessness.
-Timing: Seek funding at least two times during the planning period; all program components are ongoing Progress: Implemented.
-City staff met with representatives of the local nonprofits, including Great Northern Services, to discuss potential funding opportunities for low-income housing.
-No housing proposals that included lower-income units were submitted during the 5 th cycle, however.
-The City will continue to meet with organizations and agencies when potential projects or new funding opportunities arise.
-Effectiveness: While this program did not result in the construction of new affordable housing units, this was due more to the lack of any housing development over the past eight year period.
-This program will be modified and continued.
-Modify and continue: This program will be modified and continued as part of Programs HE2.2.4, HE.4.3.1, HE.2.1.1 and HE.5.1.3.
+Timing: Seek funding at least two times during the planning period; all program components are ongoing resentatives of the local nonprofits, including Great Northern Services, to discuss potential funding opportunities for low-income housing.
+No housing proposals that included lower-income units were submitted during the 5 th cycle, Modify and continue: This program will be modified and continued as part of Programs HE2.2.4, HE.4.3.1, HE.2.1.1 and HE.5.1.3.
 These programs commit the City to conduct proactive outreach to residents, housing developers, and housing organizations to improve awareness of the City's housing programs, to prioritize incentives for projects that meet the needs of lower income and special needs individuals and households, to work with housing providers and organizations for the target populations.